 An LEA that relies on local funds only for any fiscal year must ensure that the amount of local funds it budgets for the education of students with disabilities in that fiscal year for which information is available and local funds only were used to establish its compliance with Maintenance of Effort.

-If the OSDE-SES finds that an LEA has failed to comply with MOE requirements, the SEA will issue a citation for failure to meet MOE.
-The LEA will incur a penalty in the amount differentiated between the 2 consecutive years of comparison or the amount of their total IDEA grant allocation, whichever is less.
-The determined penalty amount will then be withheld from the LEAs next fiscal year State Aid funding.
+If the OSDE-SES finds that an LEA has failed to comply with MOE requirements, the SEA will find the LEA in noncompliance and issue a citation for failure to meet MOE.